defra-design/qualtrics-theme/README.md

   * `#NextButton{display:none!important}`
 10. Select the ‘Apply’ button.

 You are legally responsible for the content of the statement.
-If you are unsure, ask you legal team to check and sign off.
+If you are unsure, ask your legal team to check and sign off.

 Once complete, select the ‘Publish’ button - located back in the ‘Builder’ view.
 Be sure to copy the link that Qualtrics provides you with.